-Depending upon the refresh rate and color depth of your monitor, you would need to choose the right type of HDMI cable as well.
+Depending upon your monitor’s refresh rate and color depth, you must choose the right type of HDMI cable.

-Normal gaming monitors typically have a color depth of 8 (16 million colors).
-If you have professional ultra-wide screen monitor intended for editing work, then there it could have a color depth of 10 bit (1 billion colors) or even 12 bit.
+Regular gaming monitors typically have a color depth of 8 (16 million colors).
+A professional ultra-wide screen monitor intended for editing work could have a color depth of 10-bit (1 billion colors) or even 12-bit.

 So basically, the higher the color depth and the higher the refresh rate you seek to achieve with the monitors, the more robust an HDMI cable you need.

-As such there are different standard of HDMI cables.
+As such, there are different standards for HDMI cables.
 Each cable type carries a certification for the speed it is designed for.

 - Standard HDMI: Your average run-of-the-mill HDMI cable for 720P or 1080P screens.

-For 3440×1440, I would recommend that you go for cable with the Premium High Speed certification.
-As this can ensure that you can maintain 60 Hz or more refresh rate at high resolutions.
+For 3440 x 1440, I recommend you go for cable with the Premium High-Speed certification, as this can ensure that you can maintain a 60 Hz or more refresh rate at high resolutions.